kalebmes/Machine-Learning-Repo/README.md

 # Machine learning - Repo

-This repository contains all my practice codes, especially on the convolutoinal neural networks we have been learning using the PyTorch Framework
+This repository contains all my practice codes, especially on CNNs using the PyTorch Framework

- * Here is the Link for [Our Final project](https://github.com/abbasmammadov/Facial-Expression-Recognition)
+ * Here is the Link of [our project](https://github.com/abbasmammadov/Facial-Expression-Recognition)